arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.power-specification/content.md

 | USB-C VBUS  |               5 V |                   ≥ 3 A | USB-C connector |
 | VIN (DC IN) |         7  - 24 V |     Sized to 5 V budget | JMEDIA, JANALOG |

-The USB-C port operates as a 5 V sink.
+UNO Q supports dual power inputs: a USB-C port and a 7-24V DC input.
 Through USB Power Delivery negotiation, the board requests a **5 V / 3 A** contract only and does not request higher-voltage PD profiles.
 Use a supply and cable rated for 5 V at 3 A so short activity peaks, for example wireless bursts or display bring-up, do not cause connector droop.

 `USB-C VBUS` and the 5 V output of the 7–24 V buck are **diode-OR'd** into the system 5 V bus (`5V_SYS`).
 The VIN (`DC IN`) path feeds a step-down converter to 5 V and its output goes through a Schottky rectifier to the same `5V_SYS` node.
 From `5V_SYS`, the board outputs the 3.8 V pre-regulator node and subsequently the **3.3 V** and **1.8 V** rails described below.